shirazbar/CA-assignment1/README.txt

 For execution, you may use the controller.exe file by clicking it.
 Download from: https://github.com/shirazbar/CA-assignment1

-You can also run the program with the following commands: pip install -r requirements.txt python controller.py
+You can also run the program using the full code with the following commands: pip install -r requirements.txt python controller.py